tkikawa/optsim/examples/README.md

 ## 1. [Simple geometry](https://github.com/tkikawa/optsim/tree/master/examples/simple)

 Example of a simple geometry including all kinds of materials (normal medium, converter, mirror, diffuser, absorber and detector).
+A 1cm * 1cm * 10cm scintillator bar is defined as medium with index=1.592 and att.length=100mm and no scattering.
+It is surrounded by reflector coating with is defined as reflector.
+1.0mm fibers go through a 1.5 diameter-hole drilled on the center of the scintillator.
+A detector is placed on one end of the fiber and a mirror is plaecd on the other end of the fiber.
+A absorber is placed on the same side of the scintillator as the mirror.
+The scintillator volume is defined as the optical photon source.
 Command to run the simulation with this example is
 ./OptSim examples/simple/input.card output.root